Hema-404/ToDo-App/README.md

 The project follows a clean and modular architecture, ensuring scalability and maintainability.
 It’s designed for personal productivity enhancement and serves as a solid foundation for learning mobile app development with Flutter.

 # Features
-Add, edit, and delete tasks
+Add, edit, and delete tasks.
-Mark tasks as completed/incomplete
+Mark tasks as completed/incomplete.
-View task list in real-time
+View task list in real-time.
-Persistent local storage using SharedPreferences
+Persistent local storage using SharedPreferences.
-Clean and responsive UI
+Clean and responsive UI.

 # Tech Stack
-Flutter – UI development
+Flutter – UI development.
-Dart – Core programming language
+Dart – Core programming language.